Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Electrical upgrade plan

+For many normal installs, a proper chassis ground near the amp can work well.
 For larger builds, dedicated ground runs, upgraded battery grounds, Big 3 wiring, and stronger electrical planning may be needed.

 The important thing is not just where the ground goes.
 The important thing is that the ground path is strong enough for the system.